datafibers-community/df_web_src/content/blog/2018-04-28-HBase-Shell_Example.md

 Besides the default 'toStringBinary' format, 'get' also supports custom formatting by column.
 A user can define a FORMATTER by adding it to the column name in the get specification.
-The FORMATTER can be stipulated:1. either as a org.apache.hadoop.hbase.util.Bytes method name (e.g, toInt, toString)
+The FORMATTER can be stipulated:

+1. either as a org.apache.hadoop.hbase.util.Bytes method name (e.g, toInt, toString)
 2. or as a custom class followed by method name: e.g. 'c(MyFormatterClass).format'.Example formatting cf:qualifier1 and cf:qualifier2 both as Integers:
 ```
 hbase> get 't1', 'r1' {COLUMN => ['cf:qualifier1:toInt','cf:qualifier2:c(org.apache.hadoop.hbase.util.Bytes).toInt'] }